clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 08.md

 * All the qurieng tasks could not be completed because we were unable to install CKG on remote server

 # Goal for next week
+* Do these tasks with small dataset on own PCs